wavemotion-dave/Excalibur/manual.md

 * Excalibur has 3 different layouts.
 The classic layout by default and in settings you can switch to left-positioned Operators (-+×÷) or to a smaller 4-banger (it's a bit more than that!) layout.
 * Setting the display of numbers is done with the 'Disp' button near the middle-top row.
 This is the equivilent of the FIX, SCI, ENG handling of HP calculators.
 * By default, the Change-Sign (CHS) and Exponent (EEX) keys are in the old HP naming style.
 You can change them to more modern equivilents in settings.
-* Programming is non-merged keystroke based much like the earliest HP calculators.
-You can have up to 40 different programs and each program can have up to 400 steps (total of 16K worth of programming steps).
 * By default, the comma is used for the thousands seperator and the decimal point is the radix seperator.
 You can change this in settings.
 * STO/RCL work much like classic HP Voyager series.
 R10-R19 are handled via STO .0 through STO .9.
 There are 100 internal registers - beyond 20 you must use indirect addressing on the Programming bank.
 * STO has register arithmetic.
 RCL has recall register arithmetic.
 * TVM (Time-Value Money) on the Financial bank is handled quite like the HP-12C.
 * Base (HEX, DEC, OCT, BIN) operations and word size are handled quite like the HP-16C (though 64-bit words are supported on Excalibur).
 * If you want to see what's going on "under the hood" with memory, use the 'Show' button to the left of the main keypad.
+* Programming is non-merged keystroke based much like the earliest HP calculators.
+You can have up to 40 different programs and each program can have up to 400 steps (total of 16K worth of programming steps).
+* Excalibur passes the Turing-Complete test as a general computational device given the ability to handle logic conditions and branching.
 * To see a list of common keyboard keys that you can press to activate common functions of the calculator - see  the 'Help' menu.

 **Number Formats - Real vs Integer**